AinsleyJ/lab3-skeleton/Question.md

 ### 2. Create a generic `Array<T>` class

 Let's call the class that encapsulates the counter `ServiceCounter` (you may name it differently).
 We have been using an array to store the `ServiceCounter` objects.
-In Lab 3, you should replace that with a generic wrapper around arrays.
+In Lab 3, you should replace that with a generic wrapper around an array.
 In other words, we want to replace `ServiceCounter[]` with `Array<ServiceCounter>`.
 You may build upon the `Array<T>` class from [Unit 22](https://nus-cs2030s.github.io/2021-s2/22-unchecked.html).

-Make `Array<T>` takes in only types that implement the `Comparable<T>` interfaces as type arguments.
-That is, we want to put only types that can compare with itself into our `Array<T>` class.
+Additionally, you need to make `Array<T>` takes in only a subtype of `Comparable<T>` as its type argument.
+That is, we want to parameterize `Array<T>` with only a `T` that can compare with itself.

-The `Array<T>` class should additionally support the `min` method, with the following signature:
+The `Array<T>` class must additionally support the `min` method, with the following signature:
 ```
 T min()
 ```

-which returns the minimum element (based on the order defined by the `compareTo` method).
+which returns the minimum element (based on the order defined by the `compareTo` method of the `Comparable<T>` interface).

 Note that in implementing `Array<T>`, you will find another situation where using raw type is necessary.